Social Security benefits will increase by 3.2% in 2024 as inflation moderates

 Social Security is financed by payroll taxes collected from workers and their employers.
 The maximum amount of earnings subject to Social Security payroll taxes will be $168,600 for 2024, up from $160,200 for 2023.

+Retirees whose sole income comes from Social Security are not subject to taxes on that income.

+Nancy Altman, president of Social Security Works, an advocacy group for the social insurance program, said that the COLA is a “reminder of Social Security’s unique importance" and that “Congress should pass legislation to protect and expand benefits.”

-The social insurance program faces a severe financial shortfall in coming years.
+However, the program faces a severe financial shortfall in the coming years.

 The annual Social Security and Medicare trustees report released in March said the program’s trust fund will be unable to pay full benefits beginning in 2033.
 If the trust fund is depleted, the government will be able to pay only 77% of scheduled benefits, the report said.